facundoolano/rpg-cli/README.md

 ## Customize character classes

 The character class determines a character's initial stats and at what pace they increase when leveling up.
 By default, rpg-cli will use classes as defined by [this file](src/character/classes.yaml), but these definitions can be overridden by placing a YAML file with that same structure at `~/.local/share/rpg/classes.yaml`.
-Check [this doc](https://docs.rs/dirs/3.0.2/dirs/fn.data_dir.html) for path.
+Check the [dirs crate doc](https://docs.rs/dirs/3.0.2/dirs/fn.data_dir.html) to find the data path on your OS.

 The `category` field is used to distinguish between player and enemy classes, and in the latter case how likely a given enemy class is likely to appear (e.g. `legendary` classes will appear less frequently, and only when far away from home).